Acoustic Double Glazing · Melbourne Manufactured

 Dual EPDM Rubber Gaskets

 Two compression seals on every opening sash.
-Air gaps are the primary entry point for high-frequency noise (voices, street activity) — our dual gasket system eliminates them.
+Air gaps are the primary entry point for high-frequency noise (voices, street activity).
+Our dual gasket system eliminates them.

 04